an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 Information Sessions

-The Allen School offers hybrid information sessions for prospective high school students on the first Friday of every month from 3:30PM - 4:30PM PT.
-During this information session, you'll learn all about the Allen School, UW communities, and the undergraduate admissions process.
-Registration is optional but encouraged!
+The Allen School offers hybrid information sessions for prospective DTM applicants on the first Friday of every month from 3:30PM - 4:30pm PT.
+In-person attendees can stay for a tour of the Allen School buildings immediately following the information session.
+During this session, you'll learn about the Allen School student experience and the DTM admissions process.
+Registration with the Office of Admissions is optional but encouraged!

 Meet a Current Student